The Amazing Race 14: Development and filming

-Cast
+Contestants

-One member of the cast, Luke Adams, was the first deaf contestant in the American series and relied on his mother to communicate in the competition.
+Luke Adams, was the first deaf contestant in the American series and relied on his mother to communicate in the competition.
 Margie & Luke had originally applied to be on The Amazing Race: Family Edition (along with two other family members), but ended up being one of the last families cut.
-Mike White had originally been chosen to participate on The Amazing Race 13 with director Jon Kasdan, but the latter dropped out before filming.
-The show's casting director wanted White for season 14 and he was ultimately paired with his father for the show.
+Mike White had originally been chosen to participate on The Amazing Race 13 with director Jon Kasdan, but he later dropped out before filming.
+The show's casting director wanted White for season 14 and he was ultimately paired with his father.

 After this season, Jodi Wincheski began working as a casting producer for both The Amazing Race and Survivor.